kgroveshok/z80-homebrew/DEV-DIARY.md

-TODO Extract all of the symbols in the symbol table to be available as words in FORTH, debug and asm above TODO fix saving more than a single block of file storage TODO fix loading more than a single block of file storage TODO add more editing features
-TODO need words to report on hardware e.g. screen dims TODO need word to get file id by name
+TODO Extract all of the symbols in the symbol table to be available as words in FORTH, debug and asm above TODO fix saving more than a single block of file storage TODO fix loading more than a single block of file storage TODO need words to report on hardware e.g. screen dims TODO need word to get file id by name
 TODO need word to get file name by id
-TO TEST need word to report where cursor current at

 TODO have a word to set break point at a DMARKer

-TODO random malloc failure.
-Added a macro DEBUG_FORTH_MALLOC_HIGH but not quite right so disabled for now.
-TODO BUG Using my malloc I is not working in loops.
-Why?
-Only when malloc free is enabled.
-Bug there TODO Dont think parser calls are releasing memory
-DONE BUG hline with my malloc is copying too much somewhere.
-Extending malloc by four bytes solves problem but allocating required is causing crashes. problem is not do loop or i use. at works too. very odd.  it is dot for strings that is crashing after a couple of goes. does it fail outside of loops? yes. second time. must be memory overwrite.
-Might also be a reason the other malloc is failing.

 TODO Due to bad performance of the parser (???) need to look at compiler TODO Add a simple assembler feature like BBC Basic